What is it?

 The scientific study of the human mind, its functions and subsequent behaviour.
 We cover a range of topics including memory, attachment, social behaviour, and psychopathology.

 Why study this subject at Blackpool Sixth?

-Currently our students are participating in contemporary psychological research with Liverpool John Moores University.
-Additionally, students will have the opportunity to conduct independent research into their own areas of interest.
+Currently our students are participating in contemporary psychological research with several universities across the country.
+Additionally, we support students who wish to explore their own areas of interest in psychology through the extended project qualification.
 The Psychology department is dedicated to providing students with hands-on experience of selected key areas studied on the course.
 For example, students gain a valuable perspective on forensic psychology by witnessing real cases unfold in the law courts.
 They can also visit primates at Blackpool Zoo to investigate the similarities between humans and animals in terms of learned and innate behaviours.

 What skills will I develop?

 - Verbal communication

 - Written communication